smartGraphQL/PROgraphQL/README.md

   }
 }
 ```
-Inline Fragments and Fragments will not cause the query to increase for example in both the following case the query depth will remain 1:
+Inline Fragments and Fragments will not cause the query depth to increase.
+For example in both the following cases the query depth will remain 1:

 ```graphql
 //Inline Fragment